Policy and Procedure #407.0 Accessibility

 4.2 Integrated Accessibility Standards Regulation (IASR)

-A set of accessibility requirements legislated under Ontario Regulation 191/11 of the AODA that persons or organizations must comply with in order to address barriers in key areas of daily living for persons with disabilities.
+A set of accessibility requirements legislated under Ontario Regulation 191/11 of the AODA that persons or organizations must comply with to address barriers in key areas of daily living for persons with disabilities.
 Certain General Requirements are integrated within five accessibility standards:

 • Information and Communication Standards